 My research into both the media output of ASUG as well as its institutional structure indicates that ASUG lacks any independence from SAP.
 Therefore it should not be possible for ASUG to conduct a survey that can be relied upon for accurate information on what is happening on S/4HANA projects.
 And sure enough, when I analyzed the ASUG survey, there were obvious points where ASUG had obscured areas that contained negative information so that ASUG members and others that read the study would not find out what I know through my research.
 For this and other reasons, the paper is misnamed.
 It is not an objective survey of what SAP customers have experienced or what they plan to do with S/4HANA.
 This is a critical and often overlooked aspect of reading the output of any entity.
 The entity may have access to the information; it may have all the domain expertise in the world.
 But if it lacks the institutional structure, leadership, financial sources, etc..

 To tell the truth on the research topic, its output must be highly filtered to see if some insights can be gained from consuming its content.
-For instance, SAP places people in ASUG in senior leadership positions who have allegiance to SAP and entire career is based on their relationship with SAP, so it is not going to occur that ASUG would publish any information that would cast S/4HANA in anything but a flattering light.
+For instance, SAP places people in ASUG in senior leadership positions who have allegiance to SAP, and the entire career is based on their relationship with SAP.
+So it is not going to occur that ASUG would publish any information that would cast S/4HANA in anything but a flattering light.

-Having covered that, let us jump into what I found to be important or interesting quotes from the ASUG survey.
+Having covered that, let us jump into what I found to be essential or interesting quotes from the ASUG survey.

 This study is supposed to focus on HANA and S/4HANA.
 So why is ASUG bringing up HCP?
 HCP is a PaaS and is unrelated to either HANA or S/4HANA.
 Very few companies are using HCP, which I have covered in this article HCP Designed for HANA Washing?